-Our algorithm automatically curates must-read stories from across the Internet.
+Our algorithm automatically curates the must-read stories that matter now.

 The app was awarded Best of 2013 by Apple and The Best App of the Year 2013 by Google.